-Symptoms of Excess Aldosterone Secretion: Conn's SyndromeIf the adrenal tumor is overproducing aldosterone then you have a disease called primary hyperaldosteronism, also called Conn's Syndrome (Conn's tumor) after Dr Conn who first described this disease.
-The signs and symptoms associated with Conn's Syndrome (hyper-aldosteronism) includes low potassium in the blood which can cause you to have go urinating at night, with frequent urination as well as muscle cramps and heart palpitations (feeling your heart racing).
-High blood pressue is also associated with excess production of aldosterone (Conn's Syndrome).
-If you ever have high blood pressure and low potassium you should definitely be investigated to make sure you don’t have an aldosterone producing adrenocortical tumor.
-We have an entire section of this website dedicated to the diagnosis and treatment of hyper-aldosteronism (Conn's Syndrome).
+If the adrenal tumor is overproducing aldosterone, then you have a disease called primary hyperaldosteronism, also called Conn's Syndrome (Conn's tumor) after Dr. Conn, who first described this disease.
+The signs and symptoms associated with Conn's Syndrome (primary hyperaldosteronism) include low potassium in the blood (causing frequent urination), muscle cramps and heart palpitations (feeling your heart racing).
+High blood pressure is also associated with excess production of aldosterone (Conn's Syndrome).
+If you ever have high blood pressure and low potassium, you should definitely be investigated to make sure you don’t have an aldosterone-producing adrenocortical tumor.
+We have an entire section of this website dedicated to the diagnosis and treatment of primary hyperaldosteronism (Conn's Syndrome).

-Symptoms of Cortisol Excess: Cushing's Syndrome.If the adrenal tumor is overproducing cortisol, you will develop symptoms of Cushing’s syndrome.
-The symptoms of Cushing’s syndrome include weight gain and central body obesity, that is you store fat especially around your abdomen.
+If the adrenal tumor is overproducing cortisol, you will develop symptoms of Cushing’s syndrome.
+The symptoms of Cushing’s syndrome include weight gain and central body obesity (you store fat especially around your abdomen).
 Your face might develop more round features and you develop fat deposits above your collar bones and on your back (called buffalo hump).
-Patients may develop problems with easy bruising, with thin skin and poor wound healing.
+Patients may develop problems with bruising easily, thin skin and poor wound healing.

-Symptoms of Excess Adrenal Medulla Hormone Production: The PheochromocytomaA pheochromocytoma it a tumor growing from the inner part of the adrenal gland (the medulla) and they over produce fight or flight hormones (catecholamines; also called epinephrine, metanephrine, adrenaline, noradrenaline and dopamine).
-Thus the symptoms of a pheochromocytoma are the symptoms of panic and anxiety.
-Pheochromocytoma is a tumor that overproduce catecholamines.
+Symptoms of Excess Adrenal Medulla Hormone Production: The PheochromocytomaA pheochromocytoma is a tumor growing from the inner part of the adrenal gland (the medulla) and it overproduces fight-or-flight hormones (catecholamines; also called epinephrine, metanephrine, adrenaline, noradrenaline and dopamine).
+Thus, the symptoms of a pheochromocytoma are the symptoms of panic and anxiety.
+Pheochromocytoma is a tumor that overproduces catecholamines.
 These hormones are also called epinephrine, metanephrine, adrenaline, noradrenaline and dopamine.
+Of note, a paraganglioma is a similar tumor as a pheochromocytoma, but they occur in similar cell types outside the adrenal gland, for instance, along the major vessels of the abdomen, in the chest and neck.
+They can cause similar symptoms

-These are hormones that are involved in our fight or flight mechanism.
-If you ever remember getting scared you can probably remember that your heart started racing and beating very hard and maybe you developed some flushing or you got very pale (pallor) and started sweating.
-This is the function of the fight or flight hormones of the adrenal gland.
+These are hormones that are involved in our fight-or-flight mechanism.
+If you ever remember getting scared you can probably remember your heart racing and beating very hard and your face flushing or getting very pale (pallor) and sweating.
+This is the function of the fight-or-flight hormones of the adrenal gland.
 These hormones are produced in the medulla (core; inner layer) of the adrenal gland.

-About half of all adrenocortical cancers over produce cortisol.
+About half of all adrenocortical cancers overproduce cortisol.
 Thus, patients can develop signs and symptoms of Cushing’s syndrome (See symptoms of Cushing’s syndrome).

 If you have an adrenal tumor and overproduction of sex steroid hormones, this almost always occurs in the setting of a cancerous tumor, so that is very important to know.
-Aldosterone producing adrenocortical cancer, although rare can lead to signs and symptoms of primary hyperaldosteronism.
+Aldosterone-producing adrenocortical cancer, although rare, can lead to signs and symptoms of primary hyperaldosteronism.
 (See symptoms of primary hyperaldosteronism).
-Patients with adrenocortical cancer can also be completely asymptomatic (30 to 50%) but also have hypertension, osteoporosis, diabetes, and low potassium.
+Patients with adrenocortical cancer can also be completely asymptomatic (30 to 50%) but also have hypertension, osteoporosis, diabetes and low potassium.
 We have an entire section on the diagnosis and treatment of adrenal cancer.